ashermancinelli/ashermancinelli.github.io/_posts/2021-3-6-Spack-Development-3.md

 ```

-In this post, we're going to look at using this configuration to reproduce errors and integrate with continuous integration.
+In this post, we're going to look at using this configuration to reproduce errors and coordinate development and debugging within a large team.

 ### Reproducing Finicky Errors